bobd00/elasticluster/README-AZURE.rst

 	$ ls -l ~/.ssh
 	[...]
-	-rw------- 1 dave dave  797 May  3 18:00 managementCert.cer
+	-rw------- 1 my_user_name my_user_name  797 May  3 18:00 managementCert.cer

 Use these commands if needed on the .pem, .cer, and .key files:

 ::

-	# replace 'dave' with your username - you knew that
+	# replace 'my_user_name' with your username - you knew that
-	sudo chown dave:dave ~/.ssh/managementCert.pem
+	sudo chown my_user_name:my_user_name ~/.ssh/managementCert.pem
 	sudo chmod 600 ~/.ssh/managementCert.pem

 7. Upload managementCert.cer to your Azure subscription via the web portal.
-(Scroll down to "settings" on the left-hand menu, then click "management certificates" at the top, and you'll find an "upload" button at the bottom.)
+(Scroll down to "settings" on the left-hand menu, then click
+"management certificates" at the top, and you'll find an "upload" button at the bottom.)

 8. Edit the elasticluster config file.
 (The default is ``~/.elasticluster/config``.
 You can optionally specify a different file/path on the elasticluster command line.)
+You can start by copying the file ``azure-sample-config`` from the same directory as this README to
+``~/.elasticluster/config`` on your computer.
 You'll need to edit the items marked ``**** CHANGE ****``.

-For the certificate, specify the .pem file created in step 5 (e.g. ``/home/dave/.ssh/managementCert.pem``).
+For the certificate, specify the .pem file created in step 5 (e.g. ``/home/my_user_name/.ssh/managementCert.pem``).

-For user_key_private, specify the .key file created in step 7 (e.g. ``/home/dave/.ssh/managementCert.key``).
-For user_key_public, specify the same .pem file you used for the certificate entry.
+For user_key_private, specify the .key file created in step 7 (e.g. ``/home/my_user_name/.ssh/managementCert.key``).
+For user_key_public, specify
+the same .pem file you used for the certificate entry.

 (Warning - do not use ``~`` (tilde) in the paths for these values - specify the whole path explicitly.
 This is another case where ``~`` will not be interpreted correctly.)

 Set the basename to a meaningful string of between 3 and 15 characters, digits and lowercase letters only.
 All Azure resources created will include this string.

 There are some other config settings available that are not needed for this example.
 Clusters with more than 10 or so compute nodes have not been tested yet.

 9. Start the cluster (``-vvv`` will produce verbose diagnostic output - you can use zero to four v's):